 Hello!
 Thank you for your interest in the Farm at St. Joe’s CSA program.
 If you haven’t heard of them, CSA, which stands for Community Supported Agriculture, programs are a way for farms to connect directly with customers.
 Typically, farms offer a set number of “shares” which customers can purchase at the beginning of the season.
 Then customers come pick up their share each week for a set number of weeks.
 This is a great model for all involved, farmers get upfront capitol when they need it most and consumers get ultra-fresh, local produce.

 Our CSA is a bit different.
 For one thing, it is collaborative.
 Meaning that many farms in the area contribute food.
 We strive to work with only the best growers that use safe and sustainable growing practices.
 Another way we’re different is that this is self-serve.
-Meaning that you have from Wednesday at 11am-Monday at 5pm to pick up your bag of produce from the Farm.
+Meaning that you have from Wednesday at 12pm until Monday at 5pm to pick up your bag of produce from the Farm (Saturdays, early mornings, and late nights allowed!)

 We currently have three seasons: Spring, Summer, Fall/winter.
 We take a break through the coldest months, but you can still find us at the farmers market on Wednesdays from 11-1pm in the main lobby.